BND Hamburger Icon

 Open row

-An analysis conducted by Puget Sound Sage in 2012, a nonprofit public policy organization that looks at regional economic issues, asserts that each new Walmart store decreases the local community’s economic output over 20 years by an estimated $13 million.
+A 2012 analysis conducted by Puget Sound Sage, a nonprofit public policy organization that looks at regional economic issues, found that each new Walmart store decreases a local community’s economic output over 20 years by an estimated $13 million.
 The research also discovered that each Walmart store costs the community an additional $14 million in lost wages over the next 20 years.
+Although the Puget Sound Sage study was conducted years ago, research continues to reveal how Walmart affects the economy when it comes to town.
+For example, Walmart’s lower wage offerings have contributed to a decline in average retail wages in communities where the company is located.
+This exacerbates income inequality and economic disparity in those areas.

 What does a ‘Walmart economy’ mean?

-Walmart impacts the economy in positive and negative ways.
-It’s no secret that the retail giant offers low-cost products to U.S. consumers.
-A so-called “Walmart economy” allows people to buy the products they need at reasonable prices without overspending at higher-priced retailers.
+It’s no secret that Walmart offers low-cost products to U.S. consumers.
+A so-called “Walmart economy” allows people to buy the products that they need at reasonable prices without overspending at higher-priced retailers.

-Researchers say that small business is good for the economy, with opportunities for innovation, job creation, and entrepreneurship.
+Research continually shows small businesses are good for the local economy, bringing opportunities for innovation, job creation and entrepreneurship.

 Advantages and disadvantages of the Walmart effect